Furetur/pratt/README.md

 # Pratt

-> Library for parsing expressions and a beatiful Kotlin DSL
+> Library for parsing expressions and a beautiful Kotlin DSL

 Just define your operators and operands with the Kotlin DSL and the parser is ready!